Multi-body wave function of ground and low-lying excited states using unornamented deep neural networks: Ground-State Calculation

 Three-body systems under the harmonic oscillator potential [Eq.~\eqref{eq:pot_harmonic}] is tested.
 For simplicity, we consider a system without any interaction $ V^{\urm{int}} \equiv 0 $.
 Then, the ground-state wave function $ \psi_{\urm{gs}} $ and energy $ E_{\urm{gs}} $ are known exactly as

 for bosonic systems and \begin{widetext}

 \end{widetext} for fermionic systems.

 Figures~\ref{fig:3body_ho_wf_boson} and \ref{fig:3body_ho_wf_fermion}, respectively, show wave functions for bosonic and fermionic systems obtained by this work.
 The total energies and the calculation time are shown in Table~\ref{tab:3body_ho}.
-For comparison, the exact wave functions [Eq.~\eqref{eq:3body_ho_boson_wf} or \eqref{eq:3body_ho_fermion_wf}] are also shown.
-Here, $ x_{\urm{max}} = y_{\urm{max}} = z_{\urm{max}} = 5 $ and $ M = 64 $ are used for the spatial mesh and two layers each of which contains $ 32 $ units are used for the DNN.
+Here, $ x_{\urm{max}} = y_{\urm{max}} = z_{\urm{max}} = 5 $ and $ M_x = M_y = M_z = 64 $ are used for the spatial mesh and two layers each of which contains $ 32 $ units are used for the DNN.
 The interaction is not considered.

 The DNN calculations reproduce the exact ground-state energies.
 The DNN wave functions are consistent with the exact solution.
 The number of epochs for three-body systems is comparable with those for two-body systems, where the number of units and layers are identical for these two cases.
 In contrast, the time per epoch for the three-body systems are about four times of that for the two-body systems.
 This is related to the number of spatial meshes: $ 256 \times 256 = 65536 $ meshes are used for the two-body systems and $ 64 \times 64 \times 64 = 262144 $ meshes are used for the three-body systems; thus, the number of meshes for the three-body systems are four times more than those for the two-body systems.
 Hence, it can be concluded that the time per epoch is almost proportional to the number of spatial meshes.
-This is reasonable since we use numerical methods for sparse matrices, in which the number of the non-zero matrix elements is $ O \left( M^{Nd} \right) $.
+This is reasonable since we use numerical methods for sparse matrices, in which the number of the nonzero matrix elements is $ O \left( M^{Nd} \right) $.